mezotv/awesome-gamedev/CONTRIBUTE.md

 1. Each list entry must be unique!
 If an Application, Website, ... could fit multiple sections, then open an issue and wait for feedback/discussion.
 2. Each list is to be sorted alphabetically and ascending!
-3. If an entry needs one of the following additions:
+3. An entry must be put to the end of the list if it has one of the following additions:

 > [!NOTE]
 > ...